-- 1. Discontinue power to the dryer. - Open the control door and unplug keypad ribbon from the computer board. - Peel the keypad from the front of the control door, taking care to avoid scratching the panel. - 4.
+- 1. Discontinue power to the dryer. - Open the control door and unplug keypad ribbon from the computer board. - 3.
+Peel the keypad from the front of the control door, taking care to avoid scratching the panel. - 4.
 Clean any adhesive residue from the panel. - 5.
 Peel off paper backing from new keypad. - 6.
-Align the display window on the keypad, with the cutout in the control door and press in place. - 7.
-Connect keypad ribbon to the board, close control door, and reconnect power to the dryer. - Test for operation by pressing each selection (Hi, Med, Lo, and Pause).
+Align the display window on the keypad, with the cutout in the control door and press in place. - Connect keypad ribbon to the board, close control door, and reconnect power to the dryer. - 8.
+Test for operation by pressing each selection (A through F).